How do I care for a super thick tail?

 Well, the first thing to do is be really thankful that you don't have the opposite problem.
 Although, caring for a wicked thick tail is pretty intense.
 Here are my musings on how to start to manage the dreadlocks.

 - Find some products that work for you.
 Very thick tails are very often brittle, coarse, and super wavy.
 A good conditioner and detangler are a must for you.
+Also make sure you have loads of time to rinse it all out!

 - Work with the tail every day.
 I'd rather spend a few extra minutes with the tail every day than a huge chunk of time at once.